thecoder75/liveme-pro-tools/README.md

 ### Getting Support or Assistance

-**Due to Discord zapping the chat server, I will respond to Issue tickets here related *only* to:**
-- Feature Support and Requests
-- Bugs Discovered
-- Basic Setup and Troubleshooting

-**What will be ignored:**
-- Requests for help in using
-- Requests for help in finding things
-- Requests for help with downloading not deemed a bug
+Since Discord banned my account and killed the old chat server, I have now set up [Gitter](https://gitter.im/thecoderstoolbox/liveme-pro-tools) for discussion on the development and usage of LiveMe Pro Tools.
+Please use this for more general usage and installation questions as others on there will provide assistance also.

+For general bugs or feature requests, feel free to open an Issue ticket.

-***I DO NOT RESPOND TO EMAILS ASKING FOR ASSISTANCE OR ANYTHING ELSE RELATED TO THIS OR ANY OTHER OF MY PROJECTS, SO DON'T WASTE YOUR TIME SENDING THEM!***
+***FYI: I DO NOT RESPOND TO EMAILS ASKING FOR ASSISTANCE OR ANYTHING ELSE RELATED TO THIS OR ANY OTHER OF MY PROJECTS, SO DON'T WASTE YOUR TIME SENDING THEM!***

 * * *